ToyB0x/ai-coding-rules/Guideline.md

-# Documentation system for people and LLMs to work together
+# Documentation System for People and LLMs to Work Together

 ## 目的